nmccarty/idris2-tutorial/src/Tutorial/DataTypes/Conclusion.md

 ## What's next

-In the next section, we will introduce *interfaces*, another approach to *function overloading*.
+In the next chapter, we will introduce *interfaces*, another approach to *function overloading*.